SKIP TO PAGE CONTENT

 Programs may include:

-• Lectures or instruction
+• Lectures or instructional sessions

-• Scheduled program activities connected to the course objectives
+• Scheduled activities aligned with course objectives